LET'S CONNECT ON PH : +44 20 3667 3131

 WHAT TO EXPECT FROM REVISION HIP REPLACEMENT SURGERY

 The outcome of a revision hip surgery depends on various factors including the cause for the revision procedure.
-Mr Kavarthapu will provide you with specific information on the expectation following your revision hip replacement procedure.
+Prof Kavarthapu will provide you with specific information on the expectation following your revision hip replacement procedure.

 About Images